brajeshwar/brajeshwar.github.io/_posts/2005/2005-07-22-actionscript-garbage-collection-a-best-practice.md

----
-layout: post
-title: ActionScript Garbage Collection, a Best Practice
+# ActionScript Garbage Collection, a Best Practice
----

 At the end of last month, I posted an article about [Cleansing your ActionScript codes](/2005//cleansing-your-actionscript-codes/); somewhere there seem I can still add a few more to it.